 Shortly after that, I was back in full time work and so Retrospecs became a strictly weekend affair - adding new engines and emulations and building out the UI until it was roughly how I initially envisaged it.
 (Apart from a layer of output filters including phosphor and raster effects - they're still to come.
 Oh, and video.
 And all that other stuff lurking on the to-do.)

-The best way to get in touch for quick queries is via Twitter, but if you'd prefer something less transient by all means send an email to:
+The best way to get in touch vis an email to: support@8bitartwork.co.uk